michaeldymock25/michaeldymock25.github.io/talks.md

 # Unrecorded talks

-Below I provide the slide decks for a series of talks I have given in reverse chronological order that were unfortunately (or fortunately in the instances where I [bombed](https://comedylens.com/why-comedians-bomb/)) not recorded:
+Below I provide the slide decks for a series of talks I have given in reverse chronological order that were not recorded:

+[Rethinking Clinical Trial Design: Should We Consider the Value of Information?](/assets/ASC_2025_slides.pdf) presented at the Australian Statistical Conference in 2025

+[A pragmatic Bayesian adaptive trial design based on the value of information: the value-driven adaptive design](/assets/AusTriM_2025_slides.pdf) presented at the Australian Trials Methodology Conference in 2025

-[What is the quality of evidence informing Australian vaccine clinical practice recommendations?](/assets/CDIC_2025_slides.pdf) presented at the Communicable Diseases and Immunisation Conference in 2022
+[What is the quality of evidence informing Australian vaccine clinical practice recommendations?](/assets/CDIC_2025_slides.pdf) presented at the Communicable Diseases and Immunisation Conference in 2025

-[Designing Bayesian clinical trials to enhance vaccine policy recommendations](/assets/ConVOI_2024_slides.pdf) presented to the Collaborative Network for Value of Information in 2024
+[Designing Bayesian clinical trials to enhance vaccine policy recommendations](/assets/ConVOI_2024_slides.pdf) presented to the Collaborative Network for Value of Information in 2024 (invited talk)

-[How significant is (statistical) significance?](/assets/TKRIA_2024_slides.pdf) intended to present at the The Kids Research Institute Australia Student Symposium in 2024 but was postponed

 [Lessons learned from designing COVID-19 vaccine trials in an evolving vaccine policy landscape](/assets/ICTMC_2024_slides.pdf) presented at the International Clinical Trials Methodology Conference in 2024